richierocks/yelp/README.md

 -   `phone_search()` lets you search for a business by phone number.
 -   `autocomplete()` takes a search term, and returns some related search terms that Yelp understands.
+-   `food_delivery_search()` lets you find businesses that will deliver food to a given location.

 Not yet implemented
 -------------------

 Several parts of the API aren't yet implemented in this package.
-In particular, none of the events API is implemented, nor is the transactions API.
+In particular, none of the events API is implemented.
 Business match doesn't work correctly.